Huotes/CommitMaker/README.md

 Wo hu cang long.
 The translation from Mandarin Chinese reads: 'Crouching Chuck, Hidden Norris'

 Chuck Norris ordered a Big Mac at Burger King, and got one.

+The original title for Star Wars was 'Skywalker: Texas Ranger'.
+Starring Chuck Norris.